Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Deep Transfer Learning Methodology

 Image-to-image transfer, also known as image-to-image translation, is a computer vision task that involves converting an input image to a different domain.
 It aims to establish a learned correspondence between two visual domains, where the input image originates from the source domain, while the desired output image that resembles the target domain.
 The goal is to generate a corresponding image with similar style of the target domain and simultaneously preserve the relevant characteristics and semantic contents of the input image.
 It has found extensive application in the field of autonomous driving as well as intelligent transportation systems, including semantic segmentation~\cite{murez2018image,pizzati2020domain}, lane recognition~\cite{hou2019learning,liu2021condlanenet}, data augmentation~\cite{zhang2022simbar,yang2020surfelgan}~\cite{mușat2021multi} and object detection~\cite{schutera2020night,li2021domain,li2022cross,shan2019pixel}.

-Image-to-image transfer neural networks are commonly implemented using two different approaches: 1) \textit{Paired Image-to-Image Transfer} and 2) \textit{Unpaired Image-to-Image Transfer}.
+Image-to-image transfer neural networks are commonly implemented using two different approaches: (1) \textit{Paired Image-to-Image Transfer} and (2) \textit{Unpaired Image-to-Image Transfer}.
 The first approach utilizes generative adversarial networks trained on paired images~\cite{wang2018high}.
 This type of network learns a mapping that transforms an input image from its original domain to desired output domain~\cite{isola2017image}.
 The second approach addresses scenarios where unpaired images are used to establish a more general framework~\cite{zhu2017unpaired,park2020contrastive}, inspiring the unsupervised image-to-image translation methods~\cite{liu2017unsupervised,baek2021rethinking}.

 \textit{Paired Image-to-Image Transfer}: \cite{isola2017image} investigated the utilization of conditional Generative Adversarial Networks (GAN) namely pix2pix for paired image-to-image translation tasks~\cite{hao2019learning}.
 The GAN with condition learns a generative model of data but with the added condition of an input image to produce a corresponding output image.
 This approach strives to produce plausible images in target domain.
 The adversarial loss is utilized to train a Generator Network which is updated using $l_1$ loss, which quantifies the disparity between the generated image as well as predicted output.
 By incorporating additional loss, the Generator Network can produce plausible translations of the source images.
 Conversely, the Discriminator Network is designed to perform generated image classification.
 With the paired training data, these methods could translate the image of similar styles in different domains.
-However, in practical applications of intelligent vehicle perception, the requirement for paired training data poses a limitation.

-\textit{Unpaired Image-to-Image Transfer}: Cycle-consistency GAN (CycleGAN)~\cite{zhu2017unpaired} is a type of GAN model that enables image translation between unpaired datasets~\cite{mușat2021multi,uricar2021let,shan2019pixel,liu2022multi}.
-The training process of a CycleGAN involves optimizing two generators and two discriminators simultaneously.
-One generator is responsible for learning the mapping function $G$ from domain $X to (\rightarrow) Y$, while the other generator $F$ learns the mapping from domain $Y to (\rightarrow) X$.